adamcobabe/mrv/doc/source/develop.rst

 Method Aliases
 ==============
-If MRV overrides native MFnFunctionSet methods, the overriding function will use the same name even if it prefixed with 'get' - that prefix is dropped in MRV.
+If MRV overrides native MFnFunctionSet methods, the overriding function will use the same name even if it prefixed with 'get' - that prefix is usually dropped in MRV.
 In that case though, an alias is provided to conform to MRV's naming conventions.
 As an example, if the method ``MFnFoo.getBar`` is overridden with ``FooNode.getBar``, an alias called ``FooNode.bar`` would be provided.

 If an overridden MFnMethod uses X, no alias is provided for getX.
 For example, ``MFnFoo.bar`` would be overridden with ``FooNode.bar``, but an alias called ``FooNode.getBar`` will *not* be provided.

-Commonly used methods with long names, such as ``MPlug.isConnectedTo`` have an abbreviation alias in order to speed up typing and typing convenience.
+Commonly used methods with long names, such as ``MPlug.misConnectedTo`` have an abbreviation alias in order to speed up typing and increase typing convenience.
 Abbreviations only use lower-case letters, and use the first character of each of the camel-cased words.
 The abbreviation in this case is be ``MPlug.mict``.

 ******************